-Pazham Pori Recipe Kerala Style Without Maida - South Indian Plantain Banana Fritters Recipe
+Pazham Pori - Ripe Plantain Banana Fritters Indian Kerala Recipe

-- Oil for deep frying I suggest using coconut oil for the authentic taste of Kerala recipes
+- oil enough for deep frying, I suggest using coconut oil for the authentic taste of Kerala recipes

-- To Prepare the flour for dipping, mix all dry ingredients together in a bowl.
+- To Prepare the batter, mix all dry ingredients together in a bowl.

 - Add water to the dry ingredients mix little by little till the flour has the required consistency( thick enough but with dropping consistency).